zerotier/libzt/docs/zt_llapi_unity.md

 ZeroTier Unity LLAPI
 ====

 We've tried to replicate the behavior of the Unity3D LLAPI to make using ZeroTier as easy as possible.
-All you need to do is add the `ZeroTierSDK_Unity3D_YOUR-PLATFORM` library in the `assets/plugins` folder of your project and start using the `ZeroTierNetworkInterface`:
+All you need to do is add the `ZeroTierSDK_Unity3D_YOUR-PLATFORM` library to the `assets/plugins` folder of your project and start using the `ZeroTierNetworkInterface`:

 ## Creating a host and receiving data